One of The Best NetSuite Marketing Integrations is with Marketo

 Step 2: Set Up Marketo for what you need

-If you’ve decided that Marketo is the tool for you, before integrating it with NetSuite, you should hone in on things within Marketo that should assist with faster results, sooner.
-Here is a list of things you should set up, with your Marketo:
+One of the best NetSuite marketing integrations may be with Marketo, but you should hone in on the Marketo benefits that will deliver faster results before you begin.
+Here is a list of things you should set up with Marketo:

 - Create custom fields

 - Create a static list for NetSuite leads

 - Create a smart campaign

 - Gather Marketo API credentials

 All of these are straightforward items and will result in a streamlined integration.

 Leading integration solutions have existing connectors for both NetSuite and Marketo.
 This will lessen the time your team would need to get the integration up and running.
 A highly flexible integration platform is capable of working with even the most complex of NetSuite installs.
 This will enhance performance through the integration product while also delivering new capabilities that don’t require your sales team to log into another application.